osherElm/UrlShortener/README.md

 # UrlShortener
-This is a url shortener
+This is a url shortener - stil under constructions